 All these interpretations are confidently put forth in our English translations despite the fact that we have no extant manuscripts in which εὑρεθήσεται clearly carries any of those meanings.
 To be fair, these translations merely reflect the best scholarship that was available to them.
 The NA27 chose εὑρεθήσεται as the “best” reading for that verse, though it gave it a D rating, representing its lowest degree of certainty.
 However, most English Bibles have no way of conveying that uncertainty; at best they include a brief note along the line of the ESV’s: “Greek found; some manuscripts will be burned up.”

-However, earlier this year the NA28 was published.
+However, in 2013 the NA28 was published.
 This new edition of the Greek New Testament incorporates the text from the second edition of the Editio Critica Maior.
 The ECM represents the latest scholarly work on the Catholic Epistles using the Institute for New Testament Textual Research‘s (INTF) Coherence-Based Genealogical Method, a technique for evaluating textual decisions that, to my mind at least, is somewhat akin to quantum theory: “If you think you understand quantum mechanics, you don’t understand quantum mechanics.”

-And, lo and behold, the scholars at the INTF declared that “οὐχ εὑρεθήσεται” — “will not be found” — is now the best reading for 2 Peter 3.10.
-Essentially they decided, along with many scholars down through the ages, that the common reading of “εὑρεθήσεται” was all but incomprehensible and chose the most straightforward textual emendation that made sense of the text.
+And, lo and behold, the scholars at the INTF declared that “οὐχ εὑρεθήσεται” — “will not be found” — is now the best reading for 2 Peter 3:10.
+They decided that the common reading of “εὑρεθήσεται” was all but incomprehensible, and so chose the most straightforward textual emendation that made sense of the text.
 The emendation of “οὐχ” — “not” — isn’t complete conjecture since it is present in early Coptic and Syriac manuscripts, but it still borders on a “guess” since we have no early Greek manuscripts that actually reflect this reading.

 Why does any of this matter?